More of the Same? The Power of Repurposed Content

 “Do not submit copied content, even if you wrote the original.”

 If Moses descended from the Textbroker mountain, this would certainly have been one of the ten commandments.
-Indeed, writing duplicate content is a cardinal sin for many reasons.
-Not only are we referring to issues such as copyrights and plagiarism, but how can an author expect to grow if he or she never pushes the boundaries of innovation and creativity?
+Writing duplicate content is a cardinal sin for many reasons.
+Not only are we referring to issues such as copyrights and plagiarism, but how can an author expect to grow if they never push the boundaries of innovation?

-This brings up an important (and often overlooked) question.
+This brings up an important question.
 What about repurposed content?
-After all, the chances are high that any prolific author has composed hundreds of pieces which all revolve around the same subject matter.
-Here are some examples of content that tends to be requested nearly ad infinitum by clients:
+The chances are high that any prolific writer has composed hundreds of pieces which all revolve around the same subject matter.
+Here are some examples:

 - Financial advice